rogerkeays/vimjournal/README.md

     20200329_1738 |+ never give up and good luck will find you --falkor, the never-ending story #motivation 20200423_1035 |= i'll pick the lock but will not turn the key --bad religion #psychology

-Detailed logs allow you to add any unstructured text after the record header.
-For example, an issue log:
+Expanded logs allow you to add any unstructured text after the record header.
+For example, an snippets log:

-    20200706_1054 |= ✔ unchecked throws warnings when catching checked exceptions /java =jamaica

-    ==PROBLEM

-    javac shows warnings when catching checked exceptions

-        Test.java:18: warning: unreachable catch clause
-            } catch (UnsupportedEncodingException e) {} // okay, never thrown
-              ^
-        thrown types  have already been caught

-    ==PROPOSALS

-      - this warning only appears for checked exceptions
-      - in github JDK, the source is Flow.FlowAnalyzer.checkCaughtType() (line 1693)
-      - this doesn't exist in older compilers, it is just Flow.checkCaughtType()
-      - subclassing the nested class is likely to get nasty ...

-    20200708_2023 |= ✔ hibernate build cannot find unchecked plugin /java =jamaica

-    ==PROBLEM

-    hibernate build fails with "error: plug-in not found: unchecked"

-    ==SYNOPSIS

-    adding the jar to the classpath has no effect error caused by -processorpath parameters passed by hibernate to javac see hibernate-core/target/tmp/compileJava/java-compiler-args.txt
-    ...

-Or programming snippets:

     20200603_1337 |- create a virtual property in kotlin /kotlin >sorting by rating =vimjournal @lobby